adevone/spring-android-codegen-demo/README.md

 With this syntax backend developer will be notified in compile-time about response type change or new fields addition.

+*Status of Spring generator: Initial prototype*
+I spent near 6 hours for implementation of Spring generator for now so it have some [Limitations](./spring-codegen-demo/README.md#Limitations)

-Example of usage with Kotlin+Coroutines+Moxy+Kodein:
+Usage of generated code with Kotlin+Coroutines+Moxy+Kodein:
 ```kotlin
 interface MainView : MvpView {